BlitzKraig/F-Hue-CK/README.md

 ## How to use

 * Activate the module
+* Enable Hue Control in module settings
+* Set the default light ID in module settings (default is 3, which is the ID of the light I'm testing on)
 * Press the big button on your Hue bridge
-* Set the default light ID in module settings (default is 3, which is the ID of the light I'm testing on)
 * Press the horse button in the light sidebar to test

 You can get your light ID's using `await HueJASS.manager.user.getLights()`